hazelcast/fraud-detection-python/README.md

 Make sure you have a Kubernetes cluster and your `kubectl` command pointing to it.

 We will use Google Kubernetes Engine (GKE) in this setup but you could use another Kubernetes provider.
-Just make sure your `kubectl` is pointing to it

 In GKE, create a cluster named `hz-fraud-detection-python`.
-Ensure your cluster has 4 nodes with at least 8 VCPUs and 8GB memory each.
+Ensure your cluster has 5 nodes with at least 8 VCPUs and 8GB memory each.
+You can use this [video as guide to create your GKE Cluster](https://youtu.be/hxpGC19PzwI?t=395)

 Once created, you can point `kubectl` to it by running
 ```